 Learn why businesses are heading to the Sunshine State and what you need to know if you're considering a move.

 In recent years, Miami and other Florida cities have gained recognition as prime locations for newly formed businesses and businesses relocating from other states.
-In 2024 alone, nearly 630,000 new businesses were started across Florida, building dramatically on the 163,992 new businesses that formed in just the first four months of 2024.
-Additionally, according to Florida Politics, more than 47,000 new business applications were filed in January 2025, reinforcing Florida’s ongoing momentum as a national leader in business formation.
+In 2025 alone, nearly 698,000 new businesses were formed in Florida.
+Additionally, roughly 67,000 new business filings were recorded in Florida in January 2026 alone, reinforcing the state’s ongoing momentum as a national leader in business formation.

-Many established companies of all sizes have chosen to make Florida their home.
-In 2024, Florida welcomed a net 503 business relocations across all sectors and continued to rank among the top U.S. destinations for publicly announced corporate headquarters moves.
+Florida also leads the nation in business relocations, according to research from the Florida Chamber Foundation, which found the state welcomed more than 500 net business relocations in the most recent analysis.
 Whether you’re starting a new business or relocating offices, learn why Florida is an attractive option and get tips for starting or moving your company there.

-Rising costs and oversaturation in areas such as Silicon Valley, Silicon Beach and New York City make them prohibitively expensive, leading many business owners to consider relocating.
-Here are 12 reasons they’re choosing Florida.
+Rising costs and market saturation in markets like Silicon Valley, Silicon Beach and New York City have made those markets prohibitively expensive for many business owners.
+Here are 12 reasons they’re choosing Florida when it’s time to make a move.

-The past few years have prompted many business owners to reassess where and how they operate.
+Many business owners have begun reassessing where and how they operate.
 Some chose to leave dense, cold and high-cost urban areas in favor of a more laid-back lifestyle in sunny Florida.
 The appeal of single-family homes, year-round outdoor access and a business-friendly environment continues to draw companies and entrepreneurs to the state.

 Florida has a large and varied population and a correspondingly powerful economy.
-In fact, as of 2025, Florida’s gross state product (GSP) was estimated at $1.4 trillion, making it the 14th-largest economy in the world.
+In fact, as of 2025, Florida’s gross domestic product (GDP) was approximately $1.7 trillion, making it the 15th-largest economy in the world.

 Numerous customer segments are well-represented in the state.
 For example, Florida cities — particularly Miami — attract young people for their beaches, climate and vibrant entertainment scene.
 Across the U.S., companies are tracking this migration toward more affordable living, and many are following those customers to Florida.

 Florida offers a variety of business incubators and accelerators to attract and encourage business innovation, particularly in the tech sector.
-Some examples include Tech Runway in Boca Raton, the Goldstein Business Accelerator in Orlando, and The Launch Pad in Miami.
+Some examples include The Runway at Florida Atlantic, the Goldstein Business Accelerator in Orlando, and The Launch Pad in Miami.

 When startups flock to an area, more businesses tend to follow because money typically follows opportunity.
-In a WalletHub study, Florida ranked fourth in the country for average growth in the number of small businesses.
+According to a 2026 WalletHub study, Florida ranked first in the country for the best place to start a business and fifth for average growth in the number of small businesses.

 As more young people flock to Miami and other Florida cities, they form a talent pool of educated and motivated individuals.
 These young go-getters are excited to start their careers, making it easier to hire for a cultural fit.
 Growing companies are eager to tap this talent pool.